handsOnpipeline/btp-kyma-day2-operations/documentation/meter/understand-day2-app/README.md

 1. The Day2 service receives the request.
 1. The Day2 service reads the active users data from the database.

-## Details of the Metering Schema
+## Details of the Metering Tables
 Due to privacy, we aren't persisting each login with its timestamp in the database.
 As only the number of active users per month and tenant is needed, it is sufficient to save the user name, tenantId and the period (month+year).

 The new database table is called  **USERLOGININFO** and has the following attibutes:
   * ID (unique Key)